epandurski/swaptacular.github.io/_posts/2022-07-04-power-and-trust-in-swaptacular.md

 issuer*.
 Paul's partners, employees, and customers would be the *currency holders*.

-If Paul really is a powerful and respected man in his neighborhoods, chances are that he will be able to find enough buyers for the [IOUs](https://en.wikipedia.org/wiki/IOU) that he issues, so that he can replace the ventilation system without a bank loan.
+If Paul really is a powerful and respected man in his neighborhood, chances are that he will be able to find enough buyers for the [IOUs](https://en.wikipedia.org/wiki/IOU) that he issues, so that he can replace the ventilation system without a bank loan.